h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 Another important aspect of this pass could be on the hairlines.
 The way hair touches the head may not look good/natural until this step.
 You have to try to add more single strands/lower-count chunks of hair to where the hair meets the scalp.
 This is a huge step to the realism, which most artist either forget, or don't pay too much attention.

 * If you're doing real-time hair, you need your texture sheet to have a few hair groups made of low\[er\] counts of hair strands.
 Since every piece of hair card you add matters, choose the placement of the details carefully (as always, refer to the reference).
 Also pay attention to the hairlines as it's often in real-time hairs that hairlines looks so unnatural.
+Again, you can read more about creating game hair texture sheet, [here](https://hossimo.com/tutorial/workflow-how-to-create-texture-map-for-game-hair-cards-using-xgen/ "How To Create Texture Map For Game Hair Cards Using XGen").
 * If you're using hair-groomers like XGen, you'll probably need at least two descriptions.
 One for the hairlines, and one for the fly-away hairs and little details here and there.
 * If you're sculpting, you just need to make your audience "feel" the material of the hair.
 You don't always have to do every single hair strand, it's almost impossible (not totally, it just needs tons of time!) in some ways.
 Choose the placement and the size of your strokes carefully.

+### Studying The References

+As always, it's crucial to gather a bunch of references for the hairstyle you're going for.
+A way of quickly studying you references would be to open them in Photoshop, and trying to determine the Primary Forms, the Secondary Shapes and the Tertiary details by doing some paint-overs.
+By doing so, you can have an idea of how may